-One of those on board was a 33-year-old Anglican missionary, Rev Hubert Warren (pictured at end), who had been travelling to his new parish in Enfield, Sydney.
-His wife Ellie and four children had stayed behind, intending to follow by boat.
+One of those on board was a 33-year-old Anglican missionary, Rev Hubert Warren (pictured at end), who had been travelling to to follow by boat.
 The reverend's last present to his eight-year-old son, David, had been a crystal radio set that the boy treasured deeply.

 As a boarder at Launceston Boys' Grammar School in Tasmania, David Warren tinkered with the machine after lessons, learning what made it work.
 He charged friends a penny to listen to cricket matches, and within a few years was selling home-made copies at five shillings each.
-By his midtwenties, David Warren had studied his way to a science degree from the University of Sydney, a diploma in education from Melbourne University and a PhD in chemistry from Imperial College, London.
+By his mic twenties, David Warren had studied his way to a science degree from the University of Sydney, a diploma in education from Melbourne University and a PhD in chemistry from Imperial College, London.
 His specialty was rocket science, and he went to work as a researcher for the Aeronautical